aredn/documentation/arednGettingStarted/installing_firmware.rst

   4. With the unit powered off, press and hold the reset button on the node while powering on the device.
 Continue holding the reset button until you see ``TFTPd: DoReadFile: recovery.bin`` in the *Tiny PXE* log window.

-  5. Release the node’s reset button and click the *Offline* button in *Tiny PXE*.
-You are finished using *Tiny PXE* when the firmware image has been read by the node.
+  5. Release the node’s reset button and wait for the image to be transferred to the device.
+You are finished using *Tiny PXE* when the firmware image has been read by the node, so you can click the *Offline* button in *Tiny PXE*.

   6. The node will now automatically reboot with the new AREDN |trade| firmware image.